semgrep/bento/README.md

 ### Team Use
 #### Running Locally
-To setup Bento for all project contributors, add Bento's configuration to Git (it’s ignored by default):
+To setup Bento for all project contributors, add Bento’s configuration to Git (it’s ignored by default):

 ```bash
 $ cd <PROJECT DIRECTORY>